Staff

 Emiko joined Freedom University as a volunteer faculty member in 2013.
 Following the departure of the founding faculty and the closure of Freedom University in June 2014, Emiko re-established Freedom University in Atlanta in September 2014.
 Emiko introduced a human rights framework to Freedom University’s mission and pedagogy, and began connecting undocumented youth to Black student movement veterans of SNCC and the Atlanta Student Movement.
 She also founded Freedom University’s social movement leadership training program to help empower a new generation of youth leaders, and expanded the curriculum to include a creative arts program, STEM classes, and mental health workshops in a year-long academic program.
 As an experienced social movement strategist, Emiko has worked to advance the undocumented student movement by building bridges between undocumented and documented student groups, and advocating for fair admissions policies in higher education across the United States.
 Emiko co-founded the Freedom at Emory Initiative, which led to Emory’s successful admission and financial support of undocumented students in 2015.
 She also played an instrumental role in the establishment of the Dream.US scholarship at Oglethorpe University, which now has a student population that is 10% undocumented.
 Emiko continues to serve as the Professor of Human Rights at Freedom University.

-For her longtime commitment as a human rights educator and interracial community builder, Emiko was awarded the Telemundo Héroe Luchadora Award and the Ashoka Fellowship in 2017 and the Ford Foundation Public Voices Fellowship in 2018.
+For her longtime commitment as a human rights educator and interracial community builder, Emiko was awarded the Telemundo Héroe Luchadora Award, the Ashoka Fellowship in 2017, the Ford Foundation Public Voices Fellowship in 2018, and the Good Trouble Advocacy Award in 2025.
 Emiko is an accomplished photographer, violinist, and vocalist, and performed with the Atlanta Symphony Orchestra Chorus 2015-2021.
-She speaks English, Spanish, and Japanese, and enjoys dancing salsa, being a generous friend and auntie, and loving on her three scruffy rescue dogs: Bento, Churro, and Mochi.
+She speaks a jumbled mess of English, Spanish, and Japanese, and enjoys dancing salsa, watching unlikely animal friendship videos, fulfilling community auntie duties, and loving on her two scruffy Cuban street dogs: Churro (9), and Mochi (8).

 Responsibilities: Administration (Fundraising, Budget, Board Relations), Faculty and Staff Management, Accounting, Program Operations, Know Your Rights Trainings, Legal Program, Human Rights Education and LeadershipTraining, Communications, Photography, Graphic Design, Web Design.
 40+ hours/week.